catherinemoresco/PDFProject/README.md

 - It is slow.
 - It is virtually undocumented.

-In exploring other options, I learned that ImageMagick itself uses another sortware suite, Ghostscript, for PDF rendering.
+In exploring other options, I learned that ImageMagick itself uses another software suite, Ghostscript, for PDF rendering.
 Ghostscript does not have Python bindings, so we make a call to it via a subprocess and pipe the raw output into a buffer variable, and then parse the resulting bytestream to extract the JPGs.

 (This whole process was so traumatic that [Catherine blogged about it](http://catmores.co/cv/pdf/2014/11/13/teaching-my-computer-to-read-pdfs-are-evil.html).
 [Twice](http://catmores.co/pdf/2014/11/19/teaching-my-computer-to-read-not-good-enough.html).)